ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

         end
 ```

-From the function, it looks like the exploit is to connect and then send "AB;" + the payload + "\n"
+From the function, it looks like the exploit is to connect to the port and then send "AB;" + the payload + "\n"

-Examining the perl script the same way, `searchsploit -x exploits/linux/remote/13853.pl`, we can the following at the top section
+Examining the perl script the same way, `searchsploit -x exploits/linux/remote/13853.pl`, we can find the following at the top section

 ```perl
 ## Payload options